raksooo/Ghitto/README.md

 # Ghitto
-Ghitto is a simple git repository manager.
+Ghitto is a minimalistic git repository manager.
 It allows you to create repositories and helps you with simple tasks such as cloning and initing.

 # Usage
 Start with: